OverLookk/Outlook-Generator/readme.md

 1. Ensure you have Python 3 installed on your system.
 2. Clone this repository to your local machine.
-3. Install the required dependencies using pip: 'pip install -r requirements.txt'
+3. Install the required dependencies using pip: `pip install -r requirements.txt`
 4. Download and install Chrome WebDriver: [Chrome WebDriver Downloads](https://chromedriver.chromium.org/)